What is Sound?

 In virtually all species sound is a major sense in detecting change in the outside world, as an alarm for potential danger, and for communicating.
 Some species, such as bats or dolphins, can generate their own sound to aid in detecting objects through echo-location.
 Every species makes it’s own unique sound; only a few species, such as humans and certain birds, can imitate the sounds of others.

-1. Pitch – this is perceived as the high or low vibration of sound.
+This is perceived as the high or low vibration of sound.
 Pitch perceptions can vary widely in individuals when it comes to complex sounds, accounting in differences for appreciation of tastes in music.
 This often comes from personal experience, which also affects the pitch we use when making our own sounds.
 With music, and to some extent language, the sounds are analyzed as a pattern of rising and falling pitch.

-2. Duration – how long or short a single sound is relates to our nervous system’s on-off response.
+How long or short a single sound is relates to our nervous system’s on-off response.
 The duration of sound really lasts from the moment we perceive it until the moment it ceases, or until we perceive it as having changed.
 In an environment such as a busy restaurant where many conversations are taking place at once, all the stops and starts are blurred into a continuous stream of white noise which we learn to tune out.

-3. Volume – this is our recognition of the “loudness” of a particular sound.
+This is our recognition of the “loudness” of a particular sound.
 This is really determined by the total auditory nerve stimulation.
 A very short sound such as a firecracker can sound softer than a human shout even though it actually has greater amplitude just because our brains have less time to perceive and interpret it.

-4. Timbre – is the perception of different sound qualities and represents the “sonic footprint” our brains relate to the sound.
+The perception of different sound qualities and represents the “sonic footprint” our brains relate to the sound.
 The way a sound differs as we hear it provides our brain most of the information for determining timbre.
 For example, the same notes played on a flute and a saxophone might have very similar loudness, pitch, and duration, but our brains interpret them as two entirely different timbres.

-5. Texture – this is the number of sound sources and the interaction or pattern between them.
+This is the number of sound sources and the interaction or pattern between them.
 A full symphony orchestra has far more texture than a string quartet, and a string quartet far more than a barking dog.
 This relates to our cognitive separation of the sounds – if that orchestra was composed entirely of trumpets it would sound much more like unpleasant noise.

-6. Location – spacial location within an environment has a lot to do with how we perceive sound.
+Spacial location within an environment has a lot to do with how we perceive sound.
 The relative timbre, angle, and distance of the sound source are characteristics our cognitive brains recognize and interpret.
 That’s why we can often focus on a single voice even in that busy restaurant.